Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 **Important Notes:**

 * The check is part of the Apache httpd and Apache apache2 Service Sets, where it runs through the `-sudo` check command.
 A host that has not deployed the sudoers file makes the service report UNKNOWN until it has.
-* The shipped service template excludes the status module check (`--ignore=^Status module`), because the same Service Sets deploy the status check, which reads `mod_status`.
+* The shipped service template excludes the status module check (`--ignore='Status module'`), because the same Service Sets deploy the status check, which reads `mod_status`.
 Drop that default on a host where the module is not wanted.
 * Requires root or sudo.
 Both `httpd` and `apachectl` refuse to parse the configuration as an unprivileged account, because they create the runtime directory while doing so.
 * The check re-parses the configuration from disk.
 A change that has been written but not reloaded is therefore reported as if it were already in force.
 The worker account is the exception: it is additionally compared against the accounts the running processes actually use.
 * The module checks report what CIS recommends disabling.
-A module a site knowingly needs is excluded with `--ignore`, for example `--ignore=^Status module$` on a host whose monitoring reads `mod_status`.
-The check still lists everything else.
+A module a site knowingly needs is excluded with `--ignore`, for example `--ignore='Status module'` on a host whose monitoring reads `mod_status`. `--match` and `--ignore` take the name from the `Check Name` column of the table, not a module or a file name, and match anywhere in it, so no anchors are needed.
+A filter that matches no check is reported rather than silently doing nothing.
+An excluded check keeps its row and reads `overridden [OK]` in the `State` column: it no longer drives the state or the recommendations, but the decision to live with it stays on the report instead of leaving a shorter table nobody revisits. `--match` selects what to look at and drops the rest silently, because it is a selection and not an override.
 * A check that finds more than three modules names the first three and counts the rest.
 The `Detail` column carries the full list.
 * The ownership and permission checks cover the configuration files the server itself reports reading, plus the runtime directories it resolves.
 They do not walk the whole installation tree, which would be both slow and unbounded.
 * The benchmark treats the core dump, lock, process ID and scoreboard file checks as ones an auditor confirms rather than as fully automatable.
 This check does the legwork and reports what it found; the judgement stays with the operator.
 * A scoreboard file that is not configured at all is compliant, and reported as such.
 * The four request limits are reported whether or not the configuration sets them, because httpd enforces a value either way.
 An absent `LimitRequestLine`, `LimitRequestFields` or `LimitRequestFieldSize` leaves a compiled-in value the benchmark accepts, so those pass.
 An absent `LimitRequestBody` caps the request body at 1 GiB, which the benchmark does not accept, so a stock installation fails that one until the directive is written out.
 Such a value carries `(default)` in the result column.
 * `LimitRequestBody` may also be set per virtual host, directory or location.
 Every value the configuration files carry is reported and judged, so a single permissive block is visible even when the server level is restrictive.
 Which block a value belongs to is not resolved; the recommendation names the value, and the operator knows where it lives.
 * `LimitRequestBody` caps every upload the server accepts, and an upload rejected by it never reaches the application.
-A host that has to accept larger uploads raises the directive for the vhost or location in question and excludes this check with `--ignore=^Request body limit$`, rather than lifting the limit everywhere.
+A host that has to accept larger uploads raises the directive for the vhost or location in question and excludes this check with `--ignore='Request body limit'`, rather than lifting the limit everywhere.

 ### Data Collection